jbconway/INST377FinalProject/docs/README.md

 Both of these endpoints are used by the frontend to display data and save data entered by a user

 # A clear set of expectations around known bugs and a road-map for future development
+Bugs
-On the search page, ingredients must be separated by a comma for example 'eggs, milk, cheese' This application does not authenticate each individual user so favorite recipes are not specific to an individual There is little error handling implemented for the API calls
+- On the search page, ingredients must be separated by a comma for example 'eggs, milk, cheese'
+- This application does not authenticate each individual user so favorite recipes are not specific to an individual
+- There is little error handling implemented for the API calls

 In the future, we hope to...
 - add user authentication and a way to log in to track user recipes